model-checking/kani/rfc/src/rfcs/0008-line-coverage.md

 As mentioned earlier, we expect users to employ this coverage-related option on several stages of a verification effort:
  * **Learning:** New users are more familiar with coverage reports than property-based results.
  * **Development:** Some users prefer coverage results to property-based results since they are easier to interpret.
+ * **CI Integration**: Users may want to enforce a minimum percentage of code coverage for new contributions.
  * **Debugging:** Users may find coverage reports particularly helpful when inputs are over-constrained (missing some corner cases).
  * **Evaluation:** Users can easily evaluate where and when more verification work is needed (some projects aim for 100% coverage).